 3. Wash it!

 I’m a handwasher of knickers and socks, and the occasional top, and usually I throw them in the shower with me.
-Here’s a tip: wring them out as best you can, then lie them flat on a bath towel or hand towel and roll up like a sausage roll and wring again.
+Here’s a tip: wring them out as best you can, then lie them flat on a bath towel or hand towel and roll up like a sausage roll and wring again – or better yet, stand on the whole roll.
 Hang on a coat hanger and leave your air conditioning on.
 They’ll be dry by morning.

 This gets me every time.
 I always wear my clothes more than once and consequently bring home clean, neatly folded, unworn items.
 Also bear in mind that you most likely will shop.
 You know you will!
-I take 1 pair of jeans and 4 pairs of leggings – both long and 3/4 for 1 or 2 weeks away.
+I take 1 pair of trousers, 1 skirt and 4 pairs of leggings from K-Mart for $7 a pop – both long and 3/4 length for 1 or 2 weeks away.
 I’m ruthless with jackets/cardigans too.
 Two warm layers is plenty.
 And remember you have that pashmina.

 5. Crease-free fabric